tamaroning/nes-emu/README.md

 Nintendo Entertainment System emulator

 # Plan
-going to implement this emulator in the following order
+Going to implement this emulator in the following order
 - CPU
 - NES ROM
 - PPU